-What are Firefox Containers?
+What is Firefox Container?

-Install Firefox Containers
+Installing the Firefox Containers Add-on

 Apart from the Firefox container, the browser also has a separate Facebook Container.
 So what’s the difference between the two?
 The former has a much broader field and deals with trackers across all the sites.
 However, if your primary concern is just related to Facebook, then you could also try out the Facebook Container.

-- Launch the Mozilla Firefox browser.
+- Open the Mozilla Firefox browser.

 - Head over to the Multi-Account Containers add-on page.